uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] make use of Amazon S3 configurable
 - [ ] make IIIF image server configurable (extensions)
 - [ ] bump commonpy to version 1.3.10 in `requirements.txt`
+- [ ] require the *-initiated file to exist before checking that the *-processing file exists
+- [ ] rename *-initiated to *-processing, rather than create a new *-processing file and erase the *-initiated file
+- [ ] capture stderr and write it to log output on all system calls (so as to capture the VIPS and any other OS-level errors)
+- [ ] modify iiifify.sh to process one *-initiated file at a time (the oldest)

 # General Reference